kbase/kb_sdk/doc/tutorial/edit_module.md

 1. `ui/narrative/example_method/spec.json` -- a UI configuration file
 1. `ui/narrative/example_method/display.yaml` -- a text content file

+We'll start with the `module_name.spec` file.

 #### Add some KIDL type definitions

-First, let's add the input parameter types to your app's KIDL specification, which lives in `<module_name>.spec` in your codebase.
+First, add the input parameter types to your app's KIDL specification, which lives in `<module_name>.spec` in the root directory of your codebase.

 Open your KIDL spec file, and you will see something like this: